 A 5,000-year-old repository of Indian knowledge and know-how, yoga is more than just twisting, turning, stretching and breathing exercises.
 It’s a way of life.
 This ancient art that strengthens the body and relaxes the mind can also be the best way to stave off routine illnesses and ailments.

 At any given time of the day or year, our bodies are vulnerable to infection by the multitude of viruses and bacteria.
 They’re what lead to runny noses, hacking coughs, stomach infections and bad cases of the flu.
-Proper hygiene and healthy eating habits can help to an extent, but yoga can actually help the body fight infection.
+Proper hygiene and healthy eating habits can help to an extent, but yoga can actually help the body fight infection and strengthen your overall immune system.
 We tell you why:

 It helps reduce stress levels naturally